bexleynorthfc/pommo/readme.txt

 No, not really.
 The version of poMMo that I forked had internationalization working well, but I didn't do a good job of keeping it going.
 Wanna help?
 Find me at [topquark.com](http://topquark.com/)

 == Changelog ==

+= 1.0.4 =
+* Added filter to allow customized redirect on login
+* Added a hook that allows a workaround if fsockopen won't work locally.
+* Added a filter that allows a workaround if server is compiled with --enable-magic-quotes

 = 1.0.3 =
 * Now works in Safe Mode (even though this is a deprecated feature as of PHP 5.3.0)